 Successful exploitation of an Insecure Output Handling vulnerability can result in XSS and CSRF in web browsers as well as SSRF, privilege escalation, or remote code execution on backend systems.

-The following conditions can increase the impact of this vulnerability:
+The following conditions can increase the impact of this vulnerability::

-- The application grants the LLM privileges beyond what is intended for end users, enabling escalation of privileges or remote code execution. - The application is vulnerable to external prompt injection attacks, which could allow an attacker to gain privileged access to a target user's environment.
+- The application grants the LLM privileges beyond what is intended for end users, enabling escalation of privileges or remote code execution. - The application is vulnerable to indirect prompt injection attacks, which could allow an attacker to gain privileged access to a target user's environment. - · 3rd party plugins do not adequately validate inputs.